QUICK SUMMARY:

 1. Make It Relevant

-First, lead magnets should offer something valuable that your ideal clients can benefit from.
+First, create lead magnets that offer something valuable which your ideal clients can benefit from.
 For example, if your agency specializes in dental practice clients, try offering a guide on how they can increase patient loyalty.
 This offers them something valuable in exchange for their information and they may become your client down the line.

 If you’re trying to attract more dental practice clients, make that crystal clear in your lead magnet, whether in an ebook, newsletter subscription, or other free downloadable assets.